CiarenceW/BepInSbox/README.md

 	}
 }
 ```

+If you want your plugin to execute some code as soon as it's loaded by the chainloader, override the OnPluginLoad() method.
+This is the earliest possible entrypoint, outside of patchers.
+Be aware that due to how s&box loads scenes, any GameObject created during that time will get deleted.

 The BepInPlugin attribute is always needed once for each BaseSandboxPlugin.
 It provides vital information such as:
 - The name of the plugin (can be changed).